neolution-ch/Neolution.Extensions.DataSeeding/README.md

 ### The `ISeeder` interface

-The `ISeeder` interface can be resolved from the service provider.
-It contains the logic to find all seeds in a specified assembly and seed them in an appropriate order.
+Resolve `ISeeder` from the service provider to execute seeds:

 ```csharp
 public class DataInitializer